-They demise of monastic life on this site came with the Protestant Reformation of 1560.
+The demise of monastic life on this site came with the Protestant Reformation of 1560.

 Why Visit Jedburgh Abbey

 After much love from architects and historians, Jedburgh is one of the best-preserved abbeys in Scotland.
-The beautiful mix of Romanesque and Gothic styles makes it a photographers dream.
-There is beauty at every angle and around every corner.
+The beautiful mix of Romanesque and Gothic styles makes it a photographer’s dream.

 While you’re in the area be sure and explore the town of Jedburgh and the other fun sites located here.